Folk College

 Friday, 3 to 4 pm

-Intro to Shape Note Singing – Rachel Hall (Level 1-5, S)
+Intro to Shape Note Singing – Rachel Hall (Level 1-5, S, music)

 Making a Song Your Own – Eric Ian Farmer (Level 1-5, SI)